tinvaan/slack-alert/README.md

 # slack-alert

-A lightweight microservice that sends a slack notification for a spam payload.
+A lightweight microservice that sends a slack notification for a spam payloads.

 ## Description